Poncke Princen: Nazi imprisonment and liberation

-Directly upon being freed from Nazi imprisonment, Princen joined the Stoottroepen Regiment Brabant (Brabant Stormtroop Regiment), based in the southern Dutch province of Brabant.
+After being freed from Nazi imprisonment, Princen joined the Stoottroepen Regiment Brabant (Brabant Stormtroop Regiment), based in the southern Dutch province of North Brabant.

-In 1945, he also worked for the newly founded Bureau voor Nationale Veiligheid (Bureau of National Security :nl:Bureau Nationale Veiligheid), forerunner of the present Dutch Security Service – at the time mainly involved in hunting down collaborators and war criminals, but also keeping under surveillance those natives of the Dutch Indies, resident in the Netherlands, who were sympathetic with the rebellion against Dutch rule that was spreading in their homeland.
+In 1945, he worked for the newly founded Bureau voor Nationale Veiligheid (Bureau of National Security :nl:Bureau Nationale Veiligheid), forerunner of the Dutch Security Service – mainly involved in hunting down collaborators and war criminals, but also surveilling natives of the Dutch Indies who lived in the Netherlands, who were sympathetic with the rebellion against Dutch rule that was spreading in their homeland.

-To reluctant colonial service
+Colonial service

-In March 1946, Princen, like other young Dutchmen at the time, got a call-up order.
-He was to join the ranks of the Royal Netherlands Army and take part in what Dutch official histories still sometimes call "Police Actions" (politionele acties) but which became better known as the Indonesian National Revolution.
+In March 1946, Princen was called up to join the ranks of the Royal Netherlands Army and take part in what Dutch histories still call 'Police Actions' (politionele acties) but which became better known as the Indonesian National Revolution.